South Carolina Governor's School for Science and Mathematics

-The South Carolina Governor's School for Science and Mathematics (GSSM) is a public, boarding high school for students in grades 11 and 12, located in Hartsville, South Carolina.
+The South Carolina Governor's School for Science and Mathematics (GSSM or SCGSSM) is a public, boarding high school for students in grades 11 and 12, located in Hartsville, South Carolina.
 The school concentrates on science and mathematics, but offers the full spectrum of the humanities as well.

-The school has 29 full-time teachers; 93% with doctorates and 100% with master's degrees.
-Students regularly score the highest SAT and ACT average in the state.
-The school was named "#1 Best Public High School in South Carolina" by Niche.com in 2020 and The Washington Post's "Top-Performing Schools with Elite Students" in 2016.

 Academics

 Students at GSSM select from a wide range of STEM courses during their two years on campus.
 Typically, 18 AP courses are offered and 45% of the STEM courses are listed as "Above AP".
 Students can conduct semester or year-long scientific investigations, in addition to the required Summer Program for Research Interns (SPRI).
 During SPRI, students conduct six weeks of mentored scientific, business or economics research at university or corporate R&D labs across South Carolina or in locations across the United States and other countries.
 In 2009, GSSM began the Research Exchange Scholars Program (later renamed the Research Experience Scholars Program) with exchange students from Pforzheim, Germany and Daejeon, Korea.
 The program has grown to include more locations in Germany and China, and plans are underway to include sites in a number of countries.
 In 2017, the RESP program included sites in Germany, Korea, and China.

 In addition to a rigorous STEM curriculum, GSSM also offers a wealth of humanities courses and a January Interim mini-mester of experiential courses and national and international trips.
 Courses and trips vary from year to year.

 Every student is assigned a college counselor that has years of experience working in college admission offices.
 GSSM helps students get into the colleges they want and helps them apply for scholarships.